 - Make the positive values of golf a part of the classroom and students’ everyday lives.

 Components of the Program

-The First Tee National School Program gives gym teachers and physical educators the tools to get started.
+The First Tee National School Program gives physical educators the tools to get started.
 We provide the training, equipment and lesson plans that integrate golf skills, motor skills, core values and healthy habits.

 The First Tee National School Program integrates golf motor skill development with character education and wellness.
 It’s a winning combination!
 Read about our independent case study research outcomes, PGA of America school golf program independent review results, and what physical educators engaged in the program have to say.
 Research results »

 Are you a physical educator looking for more information?
 Explore and share resources with other trained and certified teachers in our online resource center.